cedoula/Pewlett-Hackard-Analysis/README.md

 </p>
 <p align="center">Eligible mentors per department</p><br/>

-- Reviewing the criteria to qualify for the mentorship program would be needed by the company to be able to prepare for the coming "silver tsunami".
+- Reviewing the criteria to qualify for the mentorship program would be needed by the company to prepare for the coming "silver tsunami".